pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

     pytch.create_clone_of(self)

-(which will make a clone of the `Ticket` exactly as it is when the `create_clone_of()` function is called).
+(which will make a clone of the `Ticket`, exactly as it is when the `create_clone_of()` function is called).
 We need to decide the right order for these two snippets.
 Should we

 * Make the clone and then move the original to the new position with the new costume?